Federated Bandit: A Gossiping Approach: Introduction

-\textbf{Information propagation and gossiping:} The idea of gossiping was originally proposed to solve the \emph{consensus reaching} problem in distributed computation \cite{Moreau2005,Ren2005,Basar2007,touri2014,sankararaman2019social}, and questions about gossiping convergence rate were studied in \cite{Boyd2006,Morse2005,Ts2009}.
+\textbf{Information propagation and gossiping } The idea of gossiping was originally proposed to solve the \emph{consensus reaching} problem in distributed computation \cite{Boyd2006,Basar2007,Morse2003,Morse2011p,MouraSurvey,MurraySurvey}, and questions about gossiping convergence rate were studied in \cite{Boyd2006,Morse2011p,Ts2009}.
 It has also been used to solve distributed problems, such as convex optimization, ranking, and voting problems; and more recently to computing machine learning related statistics.
 Notable examples include \cite{korada2011gossip} for calculating PCA, \cite{pelckmans2009gossip,colin2015extending} for computing U-Statistics, \cite{sirb2018decentralized,liu2018differentially} for computing gradients, \cite{hegedHus2019gossip} for federated learning, and \cite{romoff2019gossip} for reinforcement learning.

-\textbf{Federated learning and privacy preserving bandit:} Due to the high demand for privacy protection across different sectors such as financial, medical, and government systems, federated learning is becoming a trending solution that has been widely discussed \cite{kairouz2019advances,bonawitz2016practical,fl:communication,strack2014impact,yang2019federated,su2019securing}.
-Recently, differential privacy has also been adopted in solving MAB problems while ensuring privacy \cite{Mishra2014PrivateSM,tossou2016algorithms,Malekzadeh2019PrivacyPreservingB,dubey2020private}, but they either consider a single agent problem or use a homogeneous reward setting.
+\textbf{Federated learning and privacy preserving bandit } Due to the high demand for privacy protection across different sectors such as financial, medical, and government systems, federated learning is becoming a trending solution that has been widely discussed \cite{kairouz2019advances,bonawitz2016practical,fl:communication,strack2014impact,yang2019federated,su2019securing}.
+Recently, differential privacy has also been adopted in solving MAB problems while ensuring privacy \cite{Mishra2014PrivateSM,tossou2016algorithms,Malekzadeh2019PrivacyPreservingB,dubey2020private,li2020federated,dubey2020differentially}, but they either consider a single agent problem or use a homogeneous reward setting.
+Specifically, the authors of \cite{li2020federated} assume homogeneous rewards (different agents hold the same mean of each arm) and extend the non-private UCB1 algorithm to a private version with $(\epsilon, \delta)$-DP guarantee.
+A multi-agent DP solution in linear bandits (based on linear UCB) is proposed in \cite{dubey2020differentially}.
+It also assumes the homogeneous setting since all the agents have the same optimal linear model.
 We will follow the idea of DP in our work and offer a theoretically rigorous treatment for our federated bandit problem.